vectorgrp/sil-kit/docs/api/services/lin.rst

 Erroneous Transmission from Slave to Master - No Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example shows what happens when a master initiates a transmission and no slave has configured a Tx response for
+This example shows what happens when a master initiates a transmission and no slave has configured a TX response for
 this LIN ID.

 .. literalinclude::